 Pet dogs sometimes lack enough fun and exploration in their lives, but this can be easily changed.
 One thing we can all do is realize that most dogs don't enjoy walking on leash just for exercise; they are naturally faster than us and their heightened senses notice interesting stimuli that we do not, so walking on leash can be difficult, frustrating, or boring for them.
 What dogs can get out of leash walks is exploration of the world and pleasant time with their guardians.
 Therefore, it's important to ensure that dog walks are dog-centric walks: encourage sniffing, for example, and focus on strengthening the bond between you.

 "Enrichment" can be achieved by any number of things--preferably, by a wide variety of things--that the dog enjoys, especially including things that mimic natural behaviors.
 Play is enriching for many dogs, as are digging, chasing, seeking, chewing, dissecting, etc. Stuffed Kongs are commonly used, but additional creativity and enthusiasm-building efforts is needed to truly enrich a dog's life.
 You might need puzzle-feeders to challenge your dog and keep things exciting, or toys that double as treat delivery systems.
 (My favorite puzzle feeder toy is the Bob-A-Lot.)

 Remember: When choosing an enrichment plan for your dog, whether toys, games, puzzles, sniff walks, or other natural activities, in order to be enriching to a dog, it must be something the dog really wants and enjoys.
 Be sure to supervise your dog with all toys and during activities.

-I'll be adding a few examples, with links to wear they are found, on this page now and then.
+I'll be adding a few examples, with links to where they may be found or studied, on this page now and then.
 Drop me a note if you have any questions.